nonnaghcaz/gkit_cogs/README.md

 ## CONTRIBUTION

 Found a bug or thinking of a way to add some extra spice to my cogs?
 Boy oh boy, you better add an issue and a PR if you can fix the bug or add the enhancement yourself.

+Follow these 5 easy steps for a successful contribution (by @Redjumpman):

+  1. Fork it!
+  2. Develop your feature branch
+  3. Commit your changes
+  4. Push to the main branch
+  5. Submit a pull request

 ---